rathinimal/Octave_scientific_calculator/README.md

 2.Some issues:
-    1.sqrt means square root
+    1.sqrt means square root.
-    2.to calculate angles in radians should use pi conversion 3.(^2) is square function
+    2.to calculate angles in radians should use pi conversion.
+    3.(^2) is square function.
-    4.when error is occured , remove error string on text box and enter again
+    4.when error is occured , remove error string on text box and enter again.

 Screenshot of octave: